abilandz/PH8124/Lecture_6/Lecture_6.md

 ### 4. **sed**, **awk** and **grep** <a name="sed_awk_grep"></a>

-Frequently a text needs to be parsed through and inspected, or updated after the search for some patterns has been performed, in general, modified programmatically for one reason or another.
+Frequently a text needs to be parsed through and inspected, or updated after the search for some patterns has been performed.
+In general, we want to modify programmatically some text for one reason or another.
 The text in this context can stand for any textual stream coming out of command upon execution, or for any text saved in some physical file.
-Clearly, it is impractical and in some cases unfeasible to make all such changes in some graphics based editors.
+Clearly, it is impractical and in some cases unfeasible to make all such changes in some graphics-based editors.
 In this section, we cover instead how the text can be manipulated programmatically, with the three core **Linux** commands: **grep**, **awk** and **sed**.
 Combining functionalities of all three of them gives a lot of power when it comes to programmatic text manipulation, and typically covers all cases of practical interest.
 The usage of these three commands is best learned from concrete examples.

 **grep**